nagyesta/lowkey-vault/README.md

     - The downloadable certificate is protected using a blank (`""`) password for `PKCS12` stores
 - Get deleted certificate
     - Latest version of a single certificate
-    - List of all certificate
+    - List of all certificates
 - Delete certificate
 - Update certificate properties
 - Update certificate issuance policy
 - Recover deleted certificate
 - Purge deleted certificate
-- Backup and restore certificate
+- Backup and restore certificates

-#### Warning!

-Certificate API features are work in progress, many Lowkey Vault features might not work or are known to be broken, for example but not limited to the following:

-- Import and export ignores certificates

 ### Management API